 The second focus of the research is in Württemberg, since here too the name Kordon can be found.
 Here the researchers were able to rely on some pre work done by Gerhard Kordon.
 Visits of registry offices and parishes brought new data that could be incorporated into the Württemberger Kordon panel.
 A connection between the Silesian Kordons and those from Württemberg has not yet been found.

 The most recent researches are targeted researches by individuals or family branches, which arise from references from family members.
 Occasionally a "new" interested Kordon gets in touch via internet and gives important hints, which will help to close the gaps in the now respectable family boards.

 Great help Markus Bolz has thereby done, who could prove the connection of Kordons to Austria and the origin of the Württemberger from Italy, the Greater Venice, by his targeted research in Nenningen.

 Also in future Mechthild Kordon and her son Matthias like to take hints to names, origins and other family members.
 We answer inquiries with reasoned interest likewise gladly.
 The contact is possible via the webmaster of this site.

-The result of the genealogy is an ancestor tree with the various branches of the family.
+The result of the family research is a very extensive collection of data and reports from the various branches of the family.

 Since 1985 Mechthild Kordon from Wilnsdorf writes a circular letter to the Kordons every year at Christmas time.
 This includes interesting reports on the progress of genealogy.
 Also an interesting section are the informative family news about events in the family.